gitmah01720/Finding-Profitable-App/README.md

 # Finding-Profitable-App
-A data analysis project to explore differnt types of apss and thier profitability.
+A data analysis project to explore and learn, different types of apps and thier profitability.